The Itinerary

 Afternoon

-- Mia Beach Club for a low-key afternoon — sun beds, cold drinks, easy vibe
+- Taboo Beach Club for lunch and recovery — sun beds, cold drinks, good energy

 Evening

-- El Camello Jr for the best tacos of your life — street food, cash only, incredible
+- El Camello Jr for the best tacos of your life — street food, cash only, two-dollar tacos that ruin all others

 Morning

-- Ki Bok coffee before an early start — the cenotes are magical before crowds
+- Ki Bok coffee before an early start — cenotes are magical before the crowds arrive

 Afternoon

-- Holistika wellness market for browsing healing crystals, cacao, and local art
+- Holistika wellness market for local art, cacao, and crystals if that's your thing

-- Aura Tulum boutique for chic Tulum-made clothing that isn't trashy
+- Aura Tulum boutique for the kind of clothing that actually looks like Tulum

 Evening

-- Gitano for dinner — the whole operation is beautiful, food is excellent
+- Gitano for dinner — the whole operation is stunningly beautiful, food is excellent

 Morning